-A painter with a degree in Visual Arts, Garner has exhibited extensively.
-His work is in the collections of several universities, and in private collections from Los Angles and NYC, to Lithuania, Greece, Atlanta and Boston.
-He exhibited etchings in the show Places at the DeCordova Museum, as well as a show in Mykonos, Greece.
+His work is in the collections of several universities, and in private collections from Los Angeles and NYC, to Lithuania, Greece, Atlanta and Boston.
+He exhibited etchings in the show Places at the DeCordova Museum, as well as a show on Mykonos in Greece.

 He has worked out of his New England studio for the last decade on a series of images combining painting, photography, watercolor, gouache and etching.

-Garner is also the author of The Naxos Quartet, four best-selling novels about ancient Greek gods in the contemporary world.
-His breakout podcast, Garner’s Greek Mythology, has listeners in 166 countries (see www.patrickgarnerbooks.com).
+In addition, Garner is also the author of The Naxos Quartet, four best-selling novels about ancient Greek gods in the contemporary world.
+His breakout podcast, Garner’s Greek Mythology, has listeners in 179 countries (see www.patrickgarnerbooks.com).